About the image:

 Sometimes, she seems to be using the implement to insert ideas into my brain.

-The truth, I recently learned, is that the painting depicts a practice that existed long centuries before photography – a lady tracing her lover’s image on the wall before he goes off to war.
+The TRUTH of this painting, I eventually learned, is that it depicts a lady tracing her lover’s image on the wall before he goes off to war.

 It is a doorway.
 A portal.

-And with that stirs a tempest of plots and subplots and story arcs and character arcs and …
+And with those and other questions my muse throws at me there arises a tempest of possible plots and subplots, story arcs and character arcs, scenes and themes.